-Ms. Grubbe has seen engineering ethics from many perspectives, and will bring her broad perspective to the webinar.
-A registered PE, she is a former Chair of the Law Enforcement and Ethics Committee of the Delaware Board, has consulted with NASA on safety culture after the Columbia Shuttle Accident, and has lectured extensively to students and professionals on safety and ethics.
-She has 40 yrs experience in industry and in private practice, and is currently co-authoring a ebook on an "Engineers' Professional Responsibility."...Read more
+Ms. Grubbe is the owner and president of Operations and Safety Solutions, LLC.
+A registered PE, she is a former Chair of the Law Enforcement and Ethics Committee of the Delaware Board, has consulted with NASA on safety culture after the Columbia Shuttle accident and has lectured extensively to students and professionals on safety and ethics.
+She has 40+ years of experience in industry and in private practice and is currently co-authoring a ebook on an "Engineers' Professional Responsibility."

 Audrey Murrell, Ph.D., is an Associate Professor of Business Administration, Psychology, Public and International Affairs, and Director at David Berg Center for Ethics and Leadership, University of Pittsburgh, School of Business.

 She received her BS from Howard Unviersity, magna cum laud in 1963 and also holds an MS and PhD from the University of Delaware.

 Over the years, Audrey has served as a consultant in the areas of mentoring, organizational effectiveness, teamwork, diversity, and leadership development.
 She is also the author of the...Read more